- What is edible ink?

 it is edible ink (think of edible ink like colored, liquid frosting, that

-is engineered to flow through your printer's printheads without causing any
+is engineered to flow through your dedicated edible ink printer's printheads without causing any

 disruptions to your printing setup), and the paper is also edible (the "paper"